 In an hour the approaching fire was out.
 In two hours the smoke stopped.
 In the distance, we could make out the rest of the fireline still burning as it moved outward in the opposite direction away from us and into adjacent farms.
 The circle widened as far as the eye could see.
 We became an oasis.

 The cat that saved us, now our cat, sat on her haunches near one side of the burnt rim.
 And there she stays to this day.

 She never moves away from that rim, even when it rains.
 And when it does rain, there’s no more lightning.

-Year after year our circle grows as the crops on our land extend a little further out into the char, and they grow well.
-That’s good because, for whatever reason, neither Connie or me can step beyond the circle of plant life and into the burnt area.
+Year after year, little by little, our crop circle grows, extending further out into the char, and they grow well.
+That’s good because, for whatever reason, neither Connie or I can step beyond the circle of plant life and into the burnt area.
 It’s not like we bump against a wall.
 More like we try to move into the burnt ash and our bodies just won’t obey.

 It’s the same with our livestock.
 Nothing that can walk or fly moves into the ash.
 Hopefully in time, the ring of plants will extend enough that the burnt circle isn’t there any more.
 Connie and I would love to see our friends and family again.

 Electricity works, but not the phones, the Internet, no communication at all.
 No planes fly overhead.
 I’m glad we have so many books.

 Another weird thing is our kitchen.
 All of our food in the cupboard never runs out.
 Not the flour, the rice, the coffee, nothing.
 It’s always full.